Called to the Bar in 1979

 He has had high rates of success as an advocate for local authorities.

-Recently, Simon has also undertaken criminal defence and prosecutions including non-regulatory work.
-Cases have included section 18 GBH (catastrophic injuries) false imprisonment, mortgage fraud, people smuggling, arson and baby snatching.
+Simon now specialises in criminal prosecutions including non-regulatory work.
+Cases have included section 18 GBH (catastrophic injuries), having firearms with intent, false imprisonment, mortgage fraud, perverting the course of justice and arson.

-Simon has received a number of plaudits from the judiciary including “you did it brilliantly” in relation to a complex trade marks prosecution in the Crown Court; “very well presented” (High Court Judge, 2010); “[Simon’s] advocacy stands out as excellent” (Circuit Judge 2011)
+Simon has received a number of plaudits from the judiciary including “you did it brilliantly” in relation to a complex trade marks prosecution in the Crown Court; “very well presented” (High Court Judge); “Simon's ability to communicate appropriately with the judiciary, witnesses and jury are very clearly of the highest standard.. . . his advocacy stands out as excellent” (Circuit Judge).

 Reported cases include the following: